parfentjev/quality-assurance/wiremock-testing/README.md

 # Usage

-Run the server separately in its production configuration:
+Run the server separately in its release configuration:

 ```shell
 docker-compose up -d --build